EnvironmentConfig settings, lock mode parameters determine how records are

 Returns the enum constant of this type with the specified name.

 Returns an array containing the constants of this enum type, in the order they are declared.

-clone, compareTo, equals, getDeclaringClass, hashCode, name, ordinal, valueOf
+clone, compareTo, equals, finalize, getDeclaringClass, hashCode, name, ordinal, valueOf

 public static final LockMode DEFAULT